 As President and CEO of the organization, Jeff Donofrio works in close collaboration with the Board of Directors to establish and implement the organization’s priorities.
-In his first year at the helm, Jeff led the development of a new strategic plan for the organization and provided leadership during the healthcare/economic crisis by ensuring real-time data and vaccine information was shared with member companies and their workforce.
+Since taking the helm, Jeff has led the development and implementation of a new strategic plan for the organization.
+He also provided leadership during the COVID-19 crisis by ensuring real-time data and vaccine information was shared with member companies and their workforce.

 He previously served as Director of the Michigan Department of Labor and Economic Opportunity (LEO), leading the state’s workforce, economic development, housing, and labor activities.
 Prior to LEO, Donofrio served as the Executive Director of Workforce Development for the City of Detroit and as an executive at Ford Motor Company.

 Jeff, who was charged with creating LEO, brought together 17 state agencies with the collective mission of advancing economic opportunity and prosperity for all Michiganders.
 He created numerous programs focused on expanding workforce training and credential attainment with the goal to increase the number of Michiganders with a post high school credential from 44% to 60% by 2030.
 He also created the state’s Office of Future Mobility and Electrification and the Poverty Task Force.
 At Ford, Jeff worked closely with company leadership in Dearborn and elected officials and staff in Washington, D.C. to advance policy on trade, autonomous and connected vehicles, safety, and fuel economy.
 He previously served as District Director for Congressman Sandy Levin and Congressman John D. Dingell and Transportation Policy Advisor to Gov. Jennifer Granholm.